psmedley/gcc-os2/gcc/ada/doc/gnat_rm/standard_and_implementation_defined_restrictions.rst

 .. index:: No_Dependence

 [RM 13.12.1] This restriction ensures at compile time that there are no dependences on a library unit.
+For GNAT, this includes implicit implementation dependences on units of the runtime library that are created by the compiler to support specific constructs of the language.

 No_Direct_Boolean_Operators
 ---------------------------